owap/tech_talks/cljs_2016june/README.md

 time-intensive process.
-Because it takes longer to develop UIs (generally speaking) than the backend components that support them, our capability backlog of backend-supported features piles up, putting pressure on UI developers to "just get it done."
+Because it takes longer to develop UIs (generally speaking) than the backend components that support them, our capability backlog of backend-supported features piles up, putting pressure on UI developers to expedite the UI development process.

-This time pressure, coupled with the fact that we have no customers embedded on the product team, means that we don't take the time to iterate on functionality and experience with our users as part of the development process.
-We're inclined to say "good enough" to the features we develop, because they'll be presented to users at some point in the future, and besides, there's a lot of other features that need implementing.
+This time pressure, coupled with the fact that we have no customers embedded on the product team, means that insufficient time is given to usability and user experience.
+We're inclined to say "good enough" to the features we develop, because they'll be presented to users at some point in the future, and we'll improve upon those features even further down the road.

-Without active engagement and tight feedback loops, we assume that the features we implement are not in their final form, so writing unit tests for them takes a back seat.
+Without active engagement and tight feedback loops, we assume that the features we implement are not in their final form, so writing automated tests for them takes a back seat.
 Unit testing UIs is hard; why should we spend time testing unfinished features when there are NEW features that need implementing?

-This leads to codebase entropy (technical debt), because every one-off "just-get-it-done" feature is a source of application inconsistency, and a tangle of code that affects many different parts of the application when the inevitable rewrite comes along.
+This leads to codebase entropy (technical debt), because every "just-get-it-done" feature is an untested feature that may change when we put it in front of users.
+We cannot design a consistent application when every feature is developed in a vacuum without user input.
+Every usability change we're rushed into making (because we didn't budget time in the sprint for user feedback) results in a tangle of code, because the desired behavior was not considered as part of the initial design.

 We're not bad or sloppy developers; we clean up the code even as we implement new features.
 The new features we write now will be ones we clean up in the future; this isn't a bad thing, it's continuous refactoring.
-Unfortunately, most of these fixes are "quick wins," because anything that could bring about the BIG wins (such as when we implemented webpack or UI routing) takes weeks to implement and doesn't result in any new features or cosmetic enhancements, making it a hard sell to the people who pay our salaries.
-Those big wins allowed us to successfully deliver R8 on an extremely aggressive schedule, but we only celebrate what we can see, and what we can see needs quite a bit of improvement.
+Unfortunately, most continuous refactoring fixes are "quick wins," because anything that could bring about the BIG wins (such as when we implemented webpack or UI routing) takes weeks to implement and doesn't result in any new features or cosmetic enhancements, making it a hard sell to the people writing the checks.
+Those big wins allowed us to successfully deliver R9 on an extremely aggressive schedule, but we only celebrate what we can see, and what we can see still needs improvement.

 As our codebase grows, our technical debt compounds, but our productivity "income" remains constant.
 We quickly find ourselves in a negative feedback loop where any forward velocity on new features results in twice as much technical debt per hour of labor.
-How do you convince management that it's necessary to spend weeks fixing invisible problems when there are very visible problems that need fixing along with requested features that haven't yet been developed?
+How do you convince stakeholders that it's necessary to spend weeks fixing invisible problems when there are very visible problems that need fixing along with requested features that haven't yet been developed?